 The shampoo is enhanced with balancing seaweed extract and NatrasurfTM technology.
 The goal is to make your hair more manageable with natural ingredients and natural oils, no harsh chemicals and does not lead to any birth defects.

 Aveeno’s Rose Water and Chamomile products are free of dyes, parabens, and sulfates.

-They are designed for sensitive skin and are kind to color-treated hair.
+These shampoos and conditioners are designed for sensitive skin and are kind to color-treated hair.

 But this isn’t the only set of shampoo and conditioner that you might enjoy.
 They also offer a clarifying Apple Cider Vinegar Blend.